-• 2016 Measure X Transportation Expenditure Plan (TEP): CCTA led the effort to develop a new transportation sales tax for Contra Costa, Measure X. Recognizing the need to "ensure services are delivered in a coordinated system that maximizes both service delivery and efficiency", conducting the Accessible Transportation Service Strategic Plan3 was a requirement if the Measure passed.
+• 2016 Measure X Transportation Expenditure Plan (TEP): CCTA led the effort to develop a new transportation sales tax for Contra Costa, Measure X. Recognizing the need to "ensure services are"

 2 While this service provides transportation to seniors and people with disabilities, a focus of the service is access to jobs.